jlee1114/Stable-Interview/README.md

 #### Key Observations(kWh)
 1. Shape
-   * The distribution is heavily skewed to the right, with a peak around 2-3 kWh and a long tail extending to higher kWh values.
+   * The distribution is heavily skewed to the right, with a peak around 7-8 kWh and a long tail extending to higher kWh values.
 This suggests that most charging sessions involve small amounts of energy, with fewer sessions consuming more energy.
 2. Central Tendency
-   * The mode of the distribution (the most frequent value) is around 2-3 kWh, indicating that this is a common amount of energy drawn during a session.
+   * The mode of the distribution (the most frequent value) is around 7-8 kWh, indicating that this is a common amount of energy drawn during a session.
 3. Variability
    * There is significant variability in the distribution, as indicated by the long tail.
 Some charging sessions consume substantially more energy than the typical amounts.

 #### Key Observations (Charge Time)
 1. Shape
-   * The distribution of charging time is also right-skewed, with a peak around 1-2 hours and a tail extending to longer durations.
+   * The distribution of charging time is also right-skewed, with a peak around 4-5 hours and a tail extending to longer durations.
 2. Central Tendency
-   * Most charge times are short, with the mode between 1-2 hours.
+   * Most charge times are short, with the mode between 4-5 hours.
 3. Variability
-   * There is a presence of outliers or sessions that last significantly longer than the typical 1-2 hours, though these are less frequent.
+   * There is a presence of outliers(12.4, 15.2, 55.2 hours!) that last significantly longer than the typical 1-2 hours, though these are less frequent.
+These may be worth looking into as they charged longer than 10 hours.

 ### Time series graph for 'kwhTotal' trends over time.